F. W. Thring

-Francis William Thring (2 December 1882 – 1 July 1936), better known as F. W. Thring, was an Australian film director, producer, and exhibitor.
+Francis William Thring III (2 December 1882 – 1 July 1936) was an Australian film director, producer, and exhibitor.
 He has been credited with the invention of the clapperboard.

 Early life

-Francis William Thring (or William Francis Thring) was born on 2 December 1882 in Wentworth, New South Wales, the son of a labourer, William Frances Thring(?), and Angelina Thring (née McDonald).
+Francis William Thring (or William Francis Thring) was born on 2 December 1882 in Wentworth, New South Wales, the son of a labourer, William Francis Thring, and Angelina, née McDonald.